Binco97/scaphandre/docs_src/tutorials/getting_started.md

 To quickly run scaphandre in your terminal you may use [docker](https://www.docker.com/):

-    docker run -v /sys/class/powercap:/sys/class/powercap -v /proc:/proc -ti hubblo/scaphandre stdout -t 15
+    docker run --privileged -v /sys/class/powercap:/sys/class/powercap -v /proc:/proc -ti hubblo/scaphandre stdout -t 15

+To run scaphandre you need to run the contaner in **privileged** mode since it is needed to access `/proc` files.

 Or if you downloaded or built a binary, you'd run:

     scaphandre stdout -t 15

-## Running scaphandre on Fedora / CentOS Stream / RHEL (or any distribution using SELinux) with podman

-Running scaphandre with podman on a distribution using SELinux may fail because of access denied to `/proc` files.

-To make it work you should run scaphandre in privileged mode :

-    podman run --privileged ...

-You'll find explanation of this requirement here : [#106](https://github.com/hubblo-org/scaphandre/issues/106).

 ## Output